anujy353/0xd8b934580fcE35a11B58C6D73aDeE468a2833fa8/README.md

 # MetaArena
+# MY prohect this is My first commit change
 ## 🕹 Project Description

 **MetaArena** is a decentralized, blockchain-based player registry and leaderboard system for gaming platforms.
 It allows users to register themselves with a unique username, and platform administrators to track and update player scores transparently and immutably using smart contracts on the Ethereum blockchain.